 Yes, you will need a deposit.
 100% mortgages are practically extinct, unless using a guarantor mortgage, which is explained further below.
 Some lenders will take a 5% deposit, especially in regards to government schemes.

 Lenders will generally offer preferential rates to those with higher deposits.
 The very best rates appear when first time buyers have a 25% deposit or more, which of course means your monthly repayments will be a lot lower than if you had a 5% deposit for example.
 It really is worth saving as much of a deposit as you can, as it really does have huge advantages.
+If you do have a small deposit, read our article on mortgages with low deposits here.

 How much can a first time buyer borrow?